Engagement has concluded

 - A bypass track can be effective for high ridership systems where express lines are added to supplement regular service.
 Edmonton’s LRT system is currently not designed to operate express lines.

 (1) How does ETS plan to combat peak overcrowding on certain routes?
 Routes 1, 4, 500X, 56, 507, and 55 all have numerous complaints about frequently crowded trips during peak hours.
-Larger buses could help, (2) has ETS considered adding Enviro 500 double-deckers to their fleet?bet asked 6 months ago
+Larger buses could help, (2) has ETS considered adding Enviro 500 double-deckers to their fleet?bet asked about 1 year ago

 This project, Implementing Mass Transit for 1.25 Million People, is a planning project with a longer-term horizon (10-15 years).
 The design of the mass transit system will take ridership projections into account.
 Specific route programming based on this new system and projected ridership will happen at a later stage.